 New call-to-action

-scoliosis-in-pws-covered-in-new-publicationParents may want to download and keep a copy of a newly available review on scoliosis in PWS.
+scoliosis-in-pws-covered-in-new-publicationParents may want to download and keep a copy of this review on scoliosis in PWS.
 The paper comes from Dr. Harold van Bosse, an orthopedic surgeon at Shriner’s Hospital with extensive experience in caring for kids with PWS and scoliosis, and Dr. Merlin Butler, a medical geneticist who has studied genetic and clinical aspects of PWS for decades.

 The paper, Clinical Observations and Treatment Approaches for Scoliosis in Prader–Willi Syndrome, is freely available here.
 It provides a comprehensive review of scoliosis in PWS, including: